Sterling and Wilson Renewable Energy Limited (NSE: SWSOLAR) Q3 2026 Earnings Call dated Jan. 16, 2026

 Chandra Kishore Thakur

-No. So basically you are right.
-So earlier used to take the module risk from the date of submission of the bids and all.
-Now the caution that we have taken is that the model price is to the customer’s account till the date the NDP is given to us.
-Right.
-And and once the NTP is given that means any fluctuations in the model price is.
-Is to the client scopes.
-So after that there is hardly any risk.
-So once the NTP is given and that price is taken care of that means we are onto the current market level.
+No. So basically, you are right.
+So earlier, we used to take the module risk from the date of submission of the bids and all.
+Now the course we have taken is that the module price risk is to the customers’ account till the date the NTP is given to us, right?
+And once the NTP is given, that means any fluctuations in the module price are to the clients’ scope.
+So after that, there is hardly any risk.

-And I mean it does never happen that every single day the model price is going up.
-So we have three, four months time of window and during this time when we ensure that the model supplies are happening.
-So whatever we have suffered in the past from the, I mean from our experience, if you see for international projects they are all basically pretty nearly the price were agreed some years before and then during the course of execution the prices have gone up and then we have no contractual protection.
+So once the NTP is given and that price is taken care of, that means we are on to the current market level.
+And I mean it does never happen that every single day, the module price is going up.
+So we have 3, 4 months’ time of window.
+And during this time, then we ensure that the module supplies are happening.
+So, whenever we have suffered in the past from the — I mean, from our experience, if you see for international projects, they are all basically — primarily the prices were agreed some years before.
+And then during the course of execution, the prices have gone up, and there we have no contractual protection.
+But now every single contract that we are signing, the contract has protection that the client has to take responsibility till NTP date.

 Operator